you-zhou/notes/dev.md

 ### dir()
 The dir function returns the **attributes** of an object.
-It is used to discover the attributes of any object quickly. e.g. `dir("Jack Bauer")`
+It is used to discover the attributes of any object quickly.

+The attribute list is in alphabetical order, and you can normally ignore the first couple of attributes starting with __.

+e.g. `dir("Jack Bauer")`

 ### help()